-Also, if you use dividends to acquire additional shares in a company - for example, through a dividend reinvestment plan - the additional shares are subject to CGT if you sell them or give them away.
+Also, if you use dividends to acquire additional shares in a company - for example, through a dividend reinvestment plan - the additional shares are subject to capital gains tax (CGT) if you sell them or give them away.

 There are other ways of making a capital gain or capital loss on shares.
 These include: